Trump Rally Took A Break - Cramer's Mad Money (1/5/17)

 Hence the money is out of stocks and moving into winners like the FANG stocks.
 It even took Apple (NASDAQ:AAPL) up after they disclosed their App store achievements.
 Cramer is excited about Apple's service revenue which is growing rapidly.
 "The bears on Apple are losing patience.
 I think the stock is close to breaking out," he added.

 Another worry on the market is the performance of retail.
-The retail stocks like Macy's (NYSE:M), Kohl's (NYSE:KSS) and L Brands (NYSE:LB) have been falling and the companies have lost their way.
-"This is the pause that I have been expecting, it's just that rather than unleashing a tsunami of selling, it merely caused money to flow from Trump stocks to not Trump stocks," said Cramer.
+Retail stocks like Macy's (NYSE:M), Kohl's (NYSE:KSS) and L Brands (NYSE:LB) have been falling and the companies have lost their way.
+"This is the pause that I have been expecting; it's just that rather than unleashing a tsunami of selling, it merely caused money to flow from Trump stocks to not-Trump stocks," said Cramer.

 CEO interview - Box (NYSE:BOX)